Magnika/Byggern/README.md

 # Byggern
 Supply voltage from supply is 8-12V

+## Terminal setup
+Connect VGA cable to PC, that's the RS that communication uses.
+Run: minicom -D /dev/ttyS0 to start logging.
+Set baud to 9600 and 7N1.

 ## Immediate TODO
 - Rename print function to "printf".
 It seems to be used by the SRAM test function.
 - Verify memory map implementation